MadMysteriX/odin-recipes/README.md

-This is a little recipe list webpage made only with HTML
+This is a little recipe list webpage made only with HTML, and some CSS practice